American Addiction Centers Photo

 How Much Does a PHP in Texas Cost?

-Costs for Texas partial hospitalization programs vary; however, health insurance—including Medicare, Medicaid, and Tricare—cover the costs of PHPs to some extent thanks to the Mental Health Parity and Addiction Equity Act (MHPAEA) and the Affordable Care Act (ACA).
-These regulations require insurance companies to provide fair coverage for mental health and substance abuse treatment.9-13
+Yes, health insurance—including Medicare, Medicaid, and TRICARE—cover the costs of PHPs to some extent thanks to the Mental Health Parity and Addiction Equity Act (MHPAEA) and the Affordable Care Act (ACA).
+These regulations require insurance companies to provide coverage for mental health and substance use treatment.9-13

 • Your specific insurance plan.

-• The type of facility.
+• The type of facility you choose.

 • Treatment duration.